 KEEP HABITAT DISTURBANCE TO A MINIMUM

 It is primarily spread by human activity.
-The Western Australian Department of Parks and Wildlife will often close roads during wet weather when the risk of spreading this pathogen is at its highest.
+The Western Australian Department of Biodiversity, Conservation and Attractions will often close roads during wet weather when the risk of spreading this pathogen is at its highest.
 For rare birds, such as the Western Ground Parrot, the loss of these plant species is likely to have a devastating effect on the remaining population which is already struggling to overcome the impact of feral predators (cats and foxes) and bushfires.